2yr. Mini-Calendars $5.Tr/Tr (Only)2 Yrs 2015-2016

-* Includes Both Transit to Natal (General) & Transit to Transit (Personal) Aspects
+* Includes Both Transit to Natal (General) & Transit to Transit (Personalized) Aspects

 * Purchase a Personal Daywatch Monthly Astrological Calendar, and get a Designer Wheel plus Symbol-Key Free.

 These Personalized DayWatch Astrological Monthly Calendars are for the professional.
-They include the daily Transit to Transit aspects, void of course moon, plus your daily Personal Transit to Natal aspects, personal void of course Moon, monthly eclipses, stations, New and Full Moon Chart, Mercury Retrograde aspects, Progressed and Solar Arc aspects, plus a Monthly Ephemeris for your time zone - all in symbol format.
+They are calculated using the 'Ptolemy' Aspect set, and include the daily Transit to Transit aspects, void of course moon, plus your daily Personal Transit to Natal aspects, personal void of course Moon, monthly eclipses, stations, New and Full Moon Chart, Mercury Retrograde aspects, Progressed and Solar Arc aspects, plus a Monthly Ephemeris for your time zone - all in symbol format.
 (Exact Birth Time, and City of Residence location required).

 #1 Choose: Portrait or Landscape